jordiae/DeepLearning-MAI/README.md

 # Deep Learning assignments (DL-MAI)

 This is the repository containing the source code for the assignments of the Deep Learning course at the Master in Artificial Intelligence at UPC-BarcelonaTech.
 The code is based on PyTorch.
+Authors:

+    - Jordi Armengol
+    - Albert Rial

 ## Requirements